Taking Control of Personal Finances and Investment Portfolio

 The Chase Freedom card is decent with its 1% cashback on all purchases.
 You may be wondering why I’d need this since 1 is less than 2.
 Every quarter, the Chase Freedom presents 5% cashback select categories (e.g., gas stations, restaurants, theme parks).
 So I can take advantage of purchases that fall into those revolving categories, and fall back to the Citi Double Cash for every other purchase.

 The Discover card is the same as the Chase Freedom, although it also offers 5% cashback on quarterly select categories.
-So I can use this card if a purchases is within the category, else use the Chase Freedom if a purchases is within its categories, else use the Citi Double Cash.
+So I can use this card if a purchases is within the layout:, else use the Chase Freedom if a purchases is within its categories, else use the Citi Double Cash.
 It also has some permanent 5% cashback categories such as Century Cinema theaters and Six Flags, which is nice.

 And onto investment.
 You’ll want to do this when you have enough money for expenses and an emergency fund.
 Note that even if you have student loans, you should think about investing since long-term gains from investment outpace student loan interests.